Studies = the process by which you assimilate information in an educational institution, resulting in a paper called a diploma or certificate.

 It’s like when you want to talk in front of people, but you choose to go through a course called Training of Trainers just because you are offered a diploma and you call yourself a trainer.
 Instead, you could choose any book that talks about the skills of a trainer or a public speaker, read the book, summarize it, and start talking to people taking into account what you read there.

-Or do you know so little about yourself and you are so distracted about your own person that you need all these diplomas to remind you who you are?
+Or do you know so little about yourself and you are so misguided about your own person that you need all these diplomas to remind you who you are?

 The value of curiosity, passion and perseverance